 - Declaration of Performance (DoP) – issued by the steelwork contractor

-The client or main contractor engaging the steelwork contractor should carry out due diligence before appointing any steelwork contractor who will be delivering fabricated structural steelwork to site on or after 1 July 14.
+The client or main contractor engaging the steelwork contractor should NOW carry out due diligence before appointing any steelwork contractor who will be delivering fabricated structural steelwork to site.
 Likewise, insurers should complete a similar due diligence process before giving Professional Indemnity insurance to a steelwork contractor who wants to CE Mark their products.

-As the BCSA has made CE Marking compliance a condition of membership after this date, simply selecting a BCSA Member will ensure compliance with the regulations.
+As the BCSA has made CE Marking compliance a condition of membership, simply selecting a BCSA Member will ensure compliance with the regulations.
 The client, main contractor or insurer would not need to carry out due diligence of the steelwork contractor in this case since it has already been undertaken by the BCSA as part of their membership audit.